jstod10/Identify-Fraud-from-Enron-Email/README.md

 When validation is done wrong, it can lead to innacurate findings.
 A classic mistake in validation is when we use the same data for both training and testing.
 It is important to train on a valid sample and then test on a different set of data to test the efficacy of chosen parameters.
 It's important to find desirable symmetry between training and test sets, especially in regards to accuracy - the closer the two results, the more effective the chosen method.

+An important step in the validation process was to use feature scaling in an attempt to standardize the features, normalizing the data into a set range of minimum and maximum values using the MinMaxScaler.
+This estimator scales and translates each feature individually into the given range on the training set.
-To validate my findings initially, I created a for loop to test different combinations of classifiers and scaling to isolate the best performers using cross validation.
+I created a for loop to test different combinations of classifiers and the scaling method outlined above to isolate the best performers using cross validation.
 I then ran several test runs and took note of the top 5 results and looked for consistency.

-Final validation was performed by splitting the data into training and testing sets and comparing the results of each.
-This code was detailed in the tester.py script.
+Final validation was performed using the code detailed in the tester.py script,  which utilizes the Stratified Shuffle Split validation.
+During this cross-validation process, the data is split into randomized training and testing.
+Performance is then measured and compared between the two groups.
+Symmetry between groups proves the effectiveness of the model.

 ### Testing